montagao/montagao.github.io/blog/timeandmoney/index.md

 ---
-title: Money and Time Problems
+title: On Time and Money
 date: 2020-07-20
 description: Ramblings about how the rich will inevitably get richer in the future.
 layout: post